andrew-wilkes/cubic/README.md

 Click on a cell (it is shaded darker), then click on another cell to try to move the first cell to the new position.
 If the move is valid, other cells will also be updated to reflect the changed positions of the puzzle pieces.
 Note that it's possible to set up impossible cube configurations in a similar manner to manually repositioning a corner in place.

+To toggle greying out a piece, shift-click on a face tile.

 ## Coordinate System

 This is used to assign index values to the various faces, edges, and corners for use when programming the code.